yonasBSD/nerdlog/README.md

   query is made;
-- Logs are never downloaded to the local machine in full: all the log filtering is done on the remote nodes, and on each query, only the following data is downloaded from each node, gzipped: up to 100 messages (configurable), and stats for the histogram.
-It's obviously possible to paginate over the logs, to get the next 100 messages, etc. Nerdlog then merges the responses from all nodes together, and presents to the user in a unified form.
+- Logs are never downloaded to the local machine in full: all the log filtering is done on the remote nodes, and on each query, only the following data is downloaded from each node, gzipped: up to 100 messages from every node (configurable), and stats for the histogram.
+It's obviously possible to paginate over the logs, to get the next bunch of messages, etc. Nerdlog then merges the responses from all nodes together, and presents to the user in a unified form.

 ## Project state

 It's still kinda in a proof-of-concept stage.
-Implemented as fast as possible, spaghetti code abounds, almost no tests, poor error handling, etc.
+Implemented as fast as possible, spaghetti code abounds, could be covered with more tests, a lot more features could be implemented, etc.

 But it works.
 It's pretty usable and surprisingly fast.